 - The best tip I have is to lay out all your frames and items on the floor first, so you get a visual of what the gallery wall will look like.
 I’ve also seen some bloggers recommend cutting out paper in the size and shape of the frame and taping that up first so you can see how it will all fit.
 That way you are not hammering nails in the wrong spots!

-- Having the right picture hangers is so important as well.
-I love command strips, but have to say a big mistake I made was hanging something that was way too heavy with command strips.
+- Having the right picture hangers are so important.
+I love command strips, but a big mistake I made was hanging something that was way too heavy with command strips.
 Needless to say that didn’t last!
 Use a level to make sure pictures are straight.
 With a gallery wall, it can look messy if something is even a little off.

 - Mix things up seasonally or during the Holidays.
-An inexpensive way to do this is to use free printables.
-Just search “free fall printables” for example and see what comes up.
-You will be amazed at the free printables that are offered.
+An inexpensive way to do this is with free printables.
+Just search “free fall printables”, for example, and see what comes up.
+You’ll be amazed at the free printables that are offered.
 You can even create your own with programs like PicMonkey.

 - Transfer your photos to canvas for greater impact.
 My daughter just celebrated her 21st birthday and is moving into her first apartment.
 She has a photo of her with her brother that she loves.
 It was taken at Christmas and is nothing formal, but sometimes those are the best photos.
 I wanted to surprise her with a canvas of this to hang in her apartment.
 I was thrilled to receive a canvas from Simple Canvas Prints

 This is the photo I started with:

 This is the photo transferred to canvas.
 I went with an 8 x 10: